pallenki/HealBuddyUI/README.md

 - 🤖 **Multi-Agent AI System**
   - **Gemini**: Symptom checker
-  - **GPT-4**: Recovery motivation + emotional support
+  - **GPT-4**: Mind Ease

-- 💬 **AI Chat Interface**
-  A single GPT-powered assistant that helps patients with:
-  - Recovery motivation (Recovery Coach)
-  - Emotional support (MindEase)
-  - Delivered via different chat pages, using the same backend agent

 - 🐱 **Calm Companion Mode**
-  Talking Tom-style interactive cat that purrs, smiles, and reacts when clicked or fed — helping patients feel calm and comforted.
+  Interactive cat that purrs, smiles, and reacts when clicked or fed — helping patients feel calm and comforted.

 - 🧠 **Context-Aware Responses**
   All agents use a patient profile to personalize replies (e.g. 7 days post-surgery), limiting hallucination and improving clarity.